 Realized in memory of Jim Petersen

-The Sculpture Trail, designed by award-winning landscape architect, Walter Hood, underscores the Museum’s commitment to presenting fine art sculpture within the fabric of Jackson Hole’s incomparable landscape.
+The Sculpture Trail, designed by award-winning landscape architect, Walter Hood, underscores the Museum’s commitment to presenting fine art wildlife sculptures within the fabric of Jackson Hole’s incomparable landscape.
 The Sculpture Trail opened in 2012.
 The Sculpture Trail was realized in memory of Jim Petersen.

-The Trail is an ongoing project, and will eventually feature nearly 30 permanent and temporary works of art.
+The Trail is an ongoing project, and will eventually feature nearly 30 permanent and temporary works of wildlife sculptures.
 We endorse and support a variety of artistic styles and subjects related to our mission including site-specific, contemporary, non-representational pieces.

 The Museum and Sculpture Trail are on the main thoroughfare into Jackson from the north and connect directly to the extensive Community Pathways system; making us accessible via car, public transportation, bicycle, and foot.
 The Sculpture Trail is free and open to the public, with a variety of programs and exhibitions during regular Museum hours and select summer evenings.
 Visit WildlifeArt.org for a schedule of live music, theater, yoga and other programs out on the Trail.